 These conditions prompt us to ask the following questions.

 - Power is removed/restored

 - Multiple start signals are received

-As you can see the timing chart is vital in determining how the sequence will be performed.
-This is the exact same method that I use when determining timing sequences in a PLC program.
+As you can see, the timing chart is vital in determining how the sequence will be performed.
+This is the same method I use when determining timing sequences in a PLC program.

 We will start by using the Start / Stop Circuit we did earlier.

 You will notice that we have added an internal memory bit (C0) as our Start Sequence.
 This is a memory retentive bit, so we can use the (ST0) $FirstScan to make this circuit non-memory retentive.
-If power goes off, or the PLC is put into program mode the circuit does not remember the last state.
+The circuit does not remember the last state if the power goes off or the PLC is put into program mode.
 It will default to be off.

 The sequence is as follows: